HumanAssisted/JACS/README.md

     cargo add jacs

 ## setting up

 First, configure your configuration which are loaded as envirornment variables.
 Create a `jacs.config.json` from [the example](./jacs.config.example.json)
+For an explanation see [the schema for the config.](./schemas/jacs.config.schema.json)

 Note: Do not use `jacs_private_key_password` in production.
 Use the environment variable `JACS_PRIVATE_KEY_PASSWORD` in a secure manner.
 This encrypts a private key needed for signing documents.
 You can create a new version of your agent with a new key, but this is not ideal.